New curriculum for b’nai mitzvah students provides tools for mental well-being.

-Backed with a grant from the Hermelin-Davidson Center for Congregational Excellence, Shere and Krieger consulted with Dr. Jeremy Baruch, a rabbi and a child psychologist resident at the University of Michigan’s Department of Psychiatry.
+Backed with a grant from the Hermelin-Davidson Center for Congregational Excellence, Shere and Krieger consulted with Dr. Jeremy Baruch, a resident at the University of Michigan’s Department of Psychiatry.

 “Throughout the RTB program development process, updates and opportunities for feedback are provided to all clergy through Michigan Board of Rabbis meetings,” Krieger said.
 “Our hope is that each synagogue will adopt all, or portions, of the RTB curriculum.”

 Baruch said over the generations, the b’nai mitzvah ceremony has been used as a placeholder of examining the values of the Jewish American family.
 From being civic minded to now concentrating on mindfulness, the desire to implement a curriculum such as this reflects how the story of the Jewish American is changing through the generations.

 “For new immigrants, the values were about civics and becoming American.
 For generations after that, a value was placed on materialism and making it in America as Jewish Americans,” Baruch said.

 “Now, we are coming into a time when we are moving a bit away from materialism, and we are placing the values on health and mental well-being.